-ADVANCED ACADEMICS ELECTIVE with Dr. Bergstrom, Mrs. de Koter, Ms. Emry, Ms. Lindley, and Mr. Milo
+ADVANCED ACADEMICS ELECTIVE with Dr. Bergstrom, Ms. Earle, Ms. Emry, and Mr. Russell

 As a team, we will facilitate the 8th grade Advanced Academics CGS class elective for gifted students.
 With a unified vision, the team members will facilitate instruction that will support the needs of the whole gifted child.
 Many of our units will serve the social-emotional needs, as well as the academic needs of students with the goal of successfully preparing them for their transition to high school.